Sabiha Sertel

-Contents

 Early years

-In 1895, Sabiha Nazmi was born in the Ottoman port city of Salonika (now Thessaloniki, Greece) to mother Atiye and father Nazmi.
+Sabiha Nazmi was born in 1895 in the Ottoman port city of Salonika (now Thessaloniki, Greece) to mother Atiye and father Nazmi.
 She was the youngest of six children.
 Her family was part of the dönmeh community, a small group that converted from Judaism to Islam in the 17th century but privately retained their beliefs and was viewed with suspicion by the Muslim population in the empire.
 By the turn of the 20th century, Sabiha's home was non-practicing and secular like many dönme families.

 In her autobiography Roman Gibi, Sertel describes witnessing the starkly unequal relationship of her parents and domestic abuse of her mother.
 She traces her radicalization as a feminist at the age of eight to the evening when her mother returned home late from visiting her sister.
 Even though Atiye was supporting the family as a washerwoman, her father, a retired bureaucrat, flew into a rage and divorced her mother on the spot in accordance with Islamic law, throwing her out of the house.

 Sertel attended the Terakki Mektebi (the Progress School) in Salonika, completing her high school education from 1902 to 1911.
 Although women were denied higher education, Sertel founded Tefeyyüz Cemiyeti (the Society for Advancement), with other young women who also wanted to continue their studies.
 She also began publishing essays, including submissions to a journal published by Zekeriya Sertel.
 After the Ottoman Empire lost the Balkan War, she moved to Istanbul with her family in 1913.

 In 1915, she married Zekeriya Sertel, a Turk, in a headline-making wedding paid for by the Young Turks Central Committee and publicized as an example of a future secular society.
 In his memoirs, Hatirladiklarim, he describes Sabiha as the first dönme to marry outside of the community.
 In 1917, she gave birth to their first daughter, Sevim.

-The couple started the journal Büyük Mecmua (the Big Review) on March 6, 1919 with other intellectuals.
+The couple started the journal Büyük Mecmua (Big Review) on March 6, 1919 with other intellectuals.
 Influenced by the first wave of feminism and the international women's suffrage movement, Sertel's articles for the publication focused on women's rights.

 In her memoir, she elaborated on these years and described Büyük Mecmua as a vehicle for discussing ways of rebuilding the country, from Turkish nationalism and New-Ottomanism to socialism and feminism.
 The book traces the seeds of many of Atatürk's reforms after the War of Independence (1919-1923) to the intellectual debates in Büyük Mecmua, as well as the push for women's equal rights, providing at alternative point-of-view to traditional historical analysis.

-In 1919, Zekeriya Sertel, owner of Büyük Mecmua, was imprisoned after the journal criticized Western occupation of the country.
+In 1919, Zekeriya Sertel, owner of Büyük Mecmua, was imprisoned after the journal criticized the Western occupation of the country.
 Sabiha Sertel saved the publication by taking over editorial responsibilities despite heavy censorship in the post-war period.
 Her husband was released from prison but the journal closed down shortly afterward.